HJEC/r-pi-application/index.md

 <figure align="center"><img src="./images/performance/blocking-optimal.png" width="450" height="auto"><figcaption>Performance under optimal conditions</figcaption></figure>

 Investigating the `Performance` panel in Chrome DevTools reveals the direct impact of the large `web-component.js` on render and code execution time.
 The call stack shows this script blocking other scripts for a total of **270ms**.
-While this may seem minor, it’s measured under optimal conditions and can be worse in real-world scenarios.
+While this may seem minor, it's measured under optimal conditions and can be worse in real-world scenarios.

 <figure align="center"><img src="./images/performance/blocking-throttled.png" width="450" height="auto"><figcaption>Performance under throttled conditions</figcaption></figure>